Charles Reginald Enock (1868-1970)

 Approximate location.

-1875-1877 - Middleton Villas, Middleton Hall Road, King's Norton, Birmingham, England.
+1875-1877 - Middleton Villas, Middleton Hall Road, Kings Norton, Birmingham, England.

 1877-1879 - 10, Noel Road, Edgbaston, Birmingham, England.

-1879-1883 - 1, Park Place, Alcester Road, Moseley, Birmingham, England.
+1879-1883 - "1, Park Place" (now 104), Alcester Road, Moseley, Birmingham, England.

 1883-1888 - "Hill Crest" (No. 28), Lickey Square, Lickey Rednal, Worcestershire, England.